 Are you going to use your computer just for y assignments and cases, or are you going to add entertainment on the side like videos, games, photos, and music?
 If so, you need between 321 and 500 GB.
 However, you can always upgrade should you need more.

-Best Laptops for Law School Students: Our Picks
+Best Laptops for Law School Students: Our Picks for 2020

 The HP Spectre is a fantastic two-in-one model.
 It’s stylish and ultra-thin, two aspects that give it a tornado effect.
 The model has a super-slim shape that can convince anyone it’s lightweight.
 It’s hard not to notice the chamfered corners, unique colors, and sharp, faceted edges.

 The laptop has a battery life of 12-hours, which is perfect for students on the go.
 The powerful speakers also provide great audio and bring videos to life.
 It has a vivid display and a physical webcam kill switch.
 The 13.3-inch laptop uses a Core i7-8565U CPU with 8GB of RAM, which is excellent for any law student.
 At the center of this model, you’ll find a modern HP logo in gold chrome.